orstavik/JoiComponents/book/chapter7_style/styleCallback/c_Mixin_StyleCallback.md

 properties and then calls `styleCallback(cssPropertyName, oldValue, newValue)` if that CSS property value has changed.

-The StyleCallback follows the 4 requirements specified in HowTo: TraverseTheCssom:
+The StyleCallback pattern follows the requirements specified in HowTo: TraverseTheCssom:

 1. Implementations of the `styleCallback(...)` should only alter the shadowDOM and other inner state in their web component.
 The `styleCallback(...)` should *not* cause any events to be